pbrach/codecraving/RequestChain/README.md

-# Train and Test: Dependency Injection and Request
+# Train and Test: Dependency Injection and Request Pipelines

 I used here `MediatR` and `autofac`.
 The examples are pretty contrived stuff, it's mostly only about using/applying the two libs.

-MediatR can be used with any ID/IoC framework.
+MediatR can be used with any DI/IoC framework.
 Because I wanted to try it (never used it yet in any project), I test autofac here.
 Interesting in MediatR are the possibilities to add behavior to the request pipeline.